paulocts/themosia2026-cg-interfaces/hands_on/03_run_md_and_analysis/README.md

 If you reach the end of this hands-on, each group should have:

-- A short production trajectory (`md.xtc`, `md.gro`) for at least four systems: C2 and C8 IL in two different surfaces
+- A short production trajectory (`traj_comp.xtc`, `md.gro`) for at least four systems: C2 and C8 IL in two different surfaces
 - Density profiles along z for:
   - Solid reference
   - Cation head beads